 Following a widespread natural disaster or grid down situation, we are going to eventually look to our food storage for survival.
 You have been working on your food storage as well, correct?
-And depending on what you have been storing, you will, at a bare minimum, need to be able to heat, if not cook, a large portion of your food.
-Many kitchen stoves are gas, which means they will still work when the power is out (keep a lighter handy as the igniter is probably electric and will not work).
+And depending on what you have been storing, you will, at a bare minimum, need to be able to heat up, if not cook, a large portion of your food.
+Many kitchen stoves are gas, which means they will probably still work when the power is out (keep a lighter handy as the igniter is probably electric and will not work).
 Following an earthquake, however, this might be a different story.
 You are going to want to have at least a backup method of cooking.

 As we talk about these various cooking methods, please consider the fuels you will use, and know the limitations of those fuels.
 For example, make sure you know which of your stoves are “indoor safe” as opposed to “outdoor only.”
 Many of these fuels were covered last month in the Heating module, and I’m going to include them again, but this time as they pertain to cooking.